Dandruff Shampoos -- Addiction?

 It's certainly possible that some dandruff shampoos cost more than regular shampoos.
 If cost is an issue, perhaps you can buy a generic brand—as long as the active ingredients are the same, the generic shampoos should do the same trick.
 Or, you could try using the dandruff shampoo every other, or every third, day.

 If you're still concerned, you could see a health care provider.
 S/he may be able to give you a stronger shampoo that you would only need to use once a week.
 However, this treatment is typically prescribed for cases that are resistant to the over-the-counter dandruff shampoos that you've been using with success.
-If you are a student at Columbia, you can make an appointment to see a health care provider by calling Primary Care Medical Services at x4-2284 or by logging in to Open Communicator.

 It's seems as though your shampoo is doing the trick by keeping your dandruff under control.
 As the saying goes — if it ain't broke, don't fix it.